Mini Cyberdeck 0o00

 At the time of writing, there exist three firmwares.
 There will likely be more, especially if you get creative and publish yours.

 You can either set up the development framework as described below and clone the repositories (where present).
+This will give you the advantage of seeing the code and also adapting it as you like.

 wlink flash firmware.bin